walstromowen/shackle-breaker/README.md

 * Alphabetize CSS rules
 * Change decision Success modifier to have both likeliness and attribute
 * scaling
+* convert enemies and characters to shared entitiy class

 # Bugs
 * Image Flashing